aosabook/500lines/spreadsheet/chapter.md

 For people preferring a cleaner syntax, the [as-livescript-1.2.0](https://audreyt.github.io/500lines/spreadsheet/as-livescript-1.2.0/) directory uses [LiveScript](http://livescript.net/) instead of ES6 to write **main.ls** and **worker.ls**; the [source code](https://github.com/audreyt/500lines/tree/master/spreadsheet/as-livescript-1.2.0) is 20 lines shorter than the JS version.

+Building on the LiveScript language, the [as-react-livescript](https://audreyt.github.io/500lines/spreadsheet/as-react-livescript/) directory uses the [ReactJS](https://facebook.github.io/react/) framework; the [source code](https://github.com/audreyt/500lines/tree/master/spreadsheet/as-react-livescript) is 10 lines more than the AngularJS equivalent, but runs considerably faster.

 If you are interested in translating this example to alternate JS languages, send a [pull request](https://github.com/audreyt/500lines/pulls) — I’d love to hear about it!